Home birth is a private arrangement

 If you have given birth to your baby at home, you can claim a lump-sum grant from Helfo.
 Information in Norwegian.

 Only for a straightforward pregnancy

-It is advisable to discuss your preference for a home birth with your midwife or GP as early as possible during pregnancy.
+If you want a home birth, it is important that you discuss this with your midwife or GP as early as possible during pregnancy.
 That way, you will have a better idea of your options for where to give birth near where you live, and will be given information about the standard arrangements when the expectation is of a straightforward birth.

 Before a home birth, the midwife or GP must ascertain that:

 - you have had a straightforward pregnancy (no complications)

 - you have not previously had a caesarean section

 - you have had straightforward pregnancies and deliveries if you have given birth before